ArunMitra/Wholesale-Tea-Price-Prediction/README.md

 - **For Auctioneers:**
    Auctioneers need give market feedback and intelligence reports to buyers and sellers.
 My friend believes that the quality of the reports that he would be able to offer would be greatly enhanced with good predictive analytics.
 Currently, he said, all they offer is based on intuition!
-See the last page of the attached report.

 The **4 major types** of teagrown in India are:
 - **CTC** (Crush, tear, curl: ensures a faster production of a standard quality)